Jewish quarter of Toledo: Description

 In the neighborhood known as Barrio de Hamazelt, the wealthiest Jewish families lived.
-The most well-known Jew from Toledo, Samuel Ha-Levi, lived on a street now known as Calle San Juan de Dios.
+The most well-known Jew from Toledo, Samuel Ha-Levi, lived on the street now known as Calle San Juan de Dios.
 Ha-Levi was the treasurer of the king Peter of Castile and ordered the construction of the large synagogue, later was known as the Synagogue of el Tránsito.
 The synagogue featured a mezuzah affixed to the door-post, which contains passages from Deuteronomy.